ic-rocks/metrics/README.md

 })
 ```

+You can also delete the entire data attribute and history by specifying the `#delete` action. **WARNING**: This is non-reversible!

 ### Tracking cycles and memory

-Add these functions for simple way to introspect cycles and memory.
+Add these functions for a simple way to introspect cycles and memory.

 ```
 import Prim "mo:prim";